 Just because the process of creating diamonds in the labs is much simpler and faster than their mining, lab-grown stones are much cheaper.
 For example, the price for Great Heights company’s lab-grown diamonds is 40-60% less than the price for mined diamonds.

-It should be noted that synthetic diamonds are generally small in size, up to 1 carat.
+It should be noted that synthetic diamonds are generally small, up to 1 carat.
 Modern technologies allow you to grow diamonds of any size, but growing stones over 1 carat usually do not pay off.

 The largest gem-quality diamond known to date was grown in 2015.
 The purest 10.2-carat diamond was cut from a 32.26-carat billet.